NN4Neurosim/nn4n/docs/structure.md

-# RNN structures
+# RNN structure(s)
 ## Introduction
 This module defines structures for any RNN in the standard 3-layer architectures (as shown below).
 The structures of the hidden layer in this project are defined using masks.
-Therefore, classes in this module will generate input_mask, hidden_mask, and output_mask that are used in the `models` module<br>
+Therefore, classes in this module will generate input_mask, hidden_mask, and output_mask that are used in the `model` module<br>

 <p align="center"><img src="../img/RNN_structure.png" width="400"></p>